Cite this

 2.5 Mutual information

-Having described how to quantify the information content of a random event, we now consider how information can be shared among multiple random events: how much does knowing the outcome of one random event reduce uncertainty about another?
-This provides the basis for reasoning about information transmission.
+Mutual information quantifies how much knowing the outcome of one random event reduces uncertainty about another.
+It provides the basis for reasoning about information transmission.

-Suppose that we do not observe which object was drawn, but only a black and white photograph of the object in which all colors look the same.
+Suppose that we do not observe which object was drawn, but only a black and white photograph in which all colors look the same.
 What can we say about the object’s color (\(\mathrm{X}\)), having only observed its shape \(\mathrm{Y}\)?
-In other words, how much information does its shape convey about its color?
-The answer to this question is determined by the mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\).
+In other words, how much information does shape convey about color?
+The answer is given by the mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\).

 Another common way of quantifying dependence between two variables is through correlation.
-Mutual information generalizes correlation: unlike correlation, which usually captures only linear relationships, mutual information captures any statistical dependency between two variables.
+Unlike correlation, which captures only linear relationships, mutual information captures any statistical dependency between two variables.

 \[\begin{aligned} \log \left( \frac{p(x, y)}{p(x)p(y)} \right) \end{aligned}\]